 David Chen began his career at ImClone Systems, where he worked closely with both European regulatory agencies as well as the FDA.
 He holds a Master of Science in Cell and Developmental Biology from Rutgers University/Robert Wood Johnson Medical School and an MBA from UVA’s Darden School of Business.
 Email David Chen.

 Frederick Epstein develops magnetic resonance imaging (MRI) techniques for assessing the structure, function and perfusion of the cardiovascular system, particularly in the setting of cardiovascular disease, diabetes and musculoskeletal disease.
 Email Fred Epstein.

-Hannah Moore coordinates board meetings and facilitates approvals and permissions that faculty members need to receive funding and launch their projects.
-She has a background in endocrinology, rheumatology and primary care.
+Hannah Moore facilitates approvals and permissions for current funded projects and also works closely with faculty members during the proposal process to ensure they have all the information needed to receive funding and launch their projects.
+She has a clinical background in endocrinology, rheumatology and primary care.
 Email Hannah Moore.

 Our University Partners